uwidea/UW-IDEA_AnalogTestCases/README.md

 ------------------------------------------------------------

 * All designs are fabricated and tested
-* Contains hierarchical schematic, documentation, Hspice netlist and sanitized CDL netlist.
+* Contains hierarchical schematic, documentation, parameterized Hspice netlist and sanitized CDL netlist.

 ---------